Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, the service frequency averages approximately 43 trips per day, which equates to around 6 weekly trips per individual stop.
+The service frequency averages 43 trips per day across all routes, translating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport